CareSet/Zermelo/documentation/RunExample.md

 There is a sample DB table and sample reports based on the Northwind customer database in the example directory of the Zermelo project.
-To run:

-1. First, load the "MyWind" test databases.
-You can find the databases, and instructions for loading them here: [https://github.com/CareSet/MyWind_Test_Data](https://github.com/CareSet/MyWind_Test_Data)
 These test databases work for both major CareSet projects: [DURC](https://github.com/CareSet/DURC) and Zermelo (this one).

-Load these databases and verify that they exist using your favorite database administration tool
+1. Load these databases and verify that they exist using your favorite database administration tool

-1. Then copy the example reports from [project-root]/vendor/careset/zermelo/examples/reports into your app/Reports directory.
+2. Then copy the example reports from [project-root]/vendor/careset/zermelo/examples/reports into your app/Reports directory.
 You will need to create the app/Reports directory if it does not exist.
 From your project root:

     ```